HBproptech/l2ksdk/README.md

 ## User signin

-You can call the LK.signIn() method that will popup a form for the user signin and authorization.
+You can call the LK.signIn() method that will popup a form for user signin and authorization.

 ```dart